tc39/proposal-smart-pipelines/readme.md

 body scope.</summary>

-But more precisely, it binds the topic to the pipeline’s head value then evaluates the RHS [TO DO]
+But more precisely, it binds the topic to the pipeline’s head value then evaluates the RHS [TODO]

 * **Evaluation**
   * **_Pipeline Expression_** : _Pipeline Expression_ `|>` _Pipeline Body_
     1. Let _head Value_ be the result of evaluating _Pipeline Expression_.
-    2. [TO DO: Create topic environment]
+    2. [TODO: Create topic environment]
-    3. [TO DO: Evaluate body in new environment]
+    3. [TODO: Evaluate body in new environment]

 Topical style behaves like **`do { const ` _topic Identifier_ `=` _topic_`;
 `_substituted Body_` }`**, where: